paulkarpenko/us-code-ui/uscode/title-50-war-and-national-defense/chapter-045-miscellaneous-intelligence-community-authorities.md

 (2) In making records and reports available under paragraph (1), the Board shall coordinate the release of such records and reports with appropriate officials from agencies with expertise in classified information in order to ensure that such records and reports do not inadvertently contain classified information.

-**(l) Applicability of certain administrative laws** The provisions of the Federal Advisory Committee Act (5 U.S.C.
-App.) shall not apply to the activities of the Board under this subchapter.
+**(l) Applicability of certain administrative laws** The provisions of chapter 10 of title 5 shall not apply to the activities of the Board under this subchapter.
 However, the records of the Board shall be governed by the provisions of the Federal Records Act of 1950.

 ### Statutory Notes

 #### References in Text
-Executive Order 12958, referred to in subsec. (a)(2), which was formerly set out as a note under [section 3161 of this title](./chapter-044-national-security.md#section-3161), was revoked by Ex.
-Ord.
-No. 13526, § 6.2(g), Dec.
-29, 2009, 75 F.R.
-731.
+Executive Order 13526, referred to in subsec. (a)(2), is set out as a note under [section 3161 of this title](./chapter-044-national-security.md#section-3161).

-The Federal Advisory Committee Act, referred to in subsec. (l), is Pub.
-L. 92–463, Oct.
-6, 1972, 86 Stat.
-770, which is set out in the Appendix to Title 5, Government Organization and Employees.

 The Federal Records Act of 1950, referred to in subsec. (l), was title V of act June 30, 1949, ch.
 288, as added Sept.
 5, 1950, ch.
 849, § 6(d), 64 Stat.
 583, which was classified generally to sections 392 to 396 and 397 to 401 of former Title 44, Public Printing and Documents.
 Section 6(d) of act Sept.
 5, 1950, was repealed by Pub.
 L. 90–620, Oct.
 22, 1968, 82 Stat.
 1238, the first section of which enacted Title 44, Public Printing and Documents.
 For disposition of sections of former Title 44, see Table at the beginning of Title 44.
 Title V of act June 30, 1949, was repealed by Pub.
 L. 107–217, § 4, Aug.
 21, 2002, 116 Stat.
 1303.